Does Felony PC 459 Qualify Under Prop 47 as PC 459.5?

-Gonzales argued that his entering a Bank of America, a commercial establishment, during regular open business hours, with the intent to commit larceny of $250 meets the definition of shoplifting under Penal Code § 459.5 and thus is a misdemeanor.
+Gonzales argued that his entering a Bank of America, a commercial establishment, during regular open business hours, with the intent to commit larceny of $250 met the definition of shoplifting under Penal Code § 459.5 and thus was a misdemeanor.

 The Fourth Appellate District, in People v.
 Giovanni Gonzales (2015 DJDAR 12298), rejected Gonzales’ strained attempt.
 The appellate court cited to People v.
 Williams (2013) 57 Cal.4th 776, 788, wherein the court evaluated larceny in the context of robbery.
 In Williams, defendant used a credit card, which was encoded with a third party’s credit card information, to buy gift cards at Walmart.

 In considering the “feloniously taking” requirement of robbery, the court found that defendant did not commit larceny because the taking was consensual.
 Walmart, through its store employees, consented to transferring title to the gift cards to defendant.
 Defendant acquired title to the gift cards through his false representation, on which Walmart relied, that he was using valid payment cards to purchase the gift cards.
 Only after discovering the fraud did the store seek to reclaim possession.